 So, is liquid Metformin a miracle cure or a hidden danger for diabetes?

-It certainly isn’t a “miracle cure,” but it is an effective tool in diabetes management.
+It certainly is not a “miracle cure,” but it is an effective tool in diabetes management.

 However, like any medication, it comes with its own set of risks—most notably gastrointestinal discomfort, the potential for vitamin B12 deficiency, and the rare but serious risk of lactic acidosis.